 Two years experience is defined as: At least the equivalent of 2 years full-time post-graduate clinical experience in your mental health field of licensure.
 The two years experience in your field of license can be before you obtain your full licensure.
 You just wouldn’t be able to submit your certification application until you obtained your full licensure.

 You can write or type out the statement “I have at least 2 years experience in my field of license as a mental health professional and have conducted at least 50 EMDR sessions with at least 25 clients” on a piece of paper, sign that piece of paper and have it notarized.
-The notary is verification that you have attested this statement to be true.
+The notary is verifying that you have attested this statement to be true.
 Common places that provide notaries are banks, courthouses, and public libraries.

 No. Please do not provide any confidential records or case information.
 We only require the notarized document stating that you have ‘at least 2 years experience in your field of license’ and that you have ‘conducted at least 50 EMDR sessions with at least 25 clients'.